vinceskahan/v5wiki/weewx4-compatibility-matrix.md

 * When I put all of the packages into a single control file, I get three packages: `weewx`, `python-weewx`, and `python3-weewx`.
 Only the `weewx` package gets all of the actual files, and the dependencies are not right.
 * When I do the transitional package configuration, with `weewx` and `python-weewx` in one control and `weewx` and `python3-weewx` in another control, I get two .deb files for each control.
 The `weewx` deb files appear to be identical.
-* When using dh-python, it runs, but it munges the shebang
-* For now, sticking with home-grown `install` target and binary overrides, with two separate invocations of debbuild - one for python-weewx and one for python3-weewx
+* When using dh-python, it runs, but it munges the shebang.
+So for now, sticking with home-grown `install` target and binary overrides, with two separate invocations of debbuild - one for python-weewx and one for python3-weewx
 * Tried to build each package as `weewx` then rename the resulting .deb files to `python-weewx` and `python3-weewx`.
-Had to use `dpkg --purge python-weewx` instead of `dpkg --purge weewx`
+Had to use `dpkg --purge python-weewx` instead of `dpkg --purge weewx`, so punt that approach.
+* Must ensure that any `wee_*` invocations in the postinst use `/usr/bin/wee_*` not `/usr/share/wee_*`.
 * Since the `postinst` invokes `wee_config`, we might have to make `python-config` part of the `Pre-Depends`.
 But debian docs say pretty strongly to not use `Pre-Depends` unless absolutely necessary.

+#### current approach (apr2020): transitional package

+* for squeeze, continue with the package name `weewx`
+* for buster, use the package name `python3-weewx` that replaces transitional package `weewx`
+* still need to work out how to put this into the apt repository using aptly

 #### option 1: virtual package